-- · Install the Advisors - Set up your MySQL Enterprise credentials - Create a user name and password for the dashboard administrator - · Create a user name and password for the Monitor Agent
+- Set up your My Oracle Support credentials. - Create a user name and password for the dashboard administrator. - Create a user name and password for the Monitor Agent.

-If you have been provided with a MySQL Enterprise Product Key and an Advisors file click the Browse button and locate these files.
-The advisor file is named, AdvisorScript-version.jar and the product key, Subscription-level\date.xml.
-If you do not allow Internet access from the dashboard you must install the advisors in this way.
-It is strongly recommended that you install the Advisors at this point, but you may do so later.
-For instructions on doing this see, Section 5.2.7.3, "Installing, Updating or Upgrading Advisors After Initial Login".
-If the product key that you provide is invalid, a notification appears and you cannot import the advisors.
+To import the Advisors file, click the Browse button and locate it.
+The advisor file is named, AdvisorScript-version.jar.
+If you do not allow Internet access from the dashboard, you must install the advisors in this way.
+Although we strongly recommend that you install the Advisors at this point, you can also do so later.
+For instructions on doing this, see Section 5.2.6.3, "Installing, Updating or Upgrading Advisors After Initial Login".